 - Loose Camshaft or Crankshaft Position Sensor

-Labor: 1.0The cost of diagnosing the P1390 JEEP code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1390 JEEP code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P1390 JEEP code detected?The Powertrain Control Module (PCM) has detected a misalignment between the cam sensor and crank sensor.
+When is the code detected?The Powertrain Control Module (PCM) has detected a misalignment between the cam sensor and crank sensor.

 - Engine Light ON (or Service Engine Soon Warning Light)